- Where you can study

 A practical course that introduces the principles of research design, quantitative and qualitative methods and research dissemination, and students undertake a small sociological research project under supervised conditions.

-View full course detailsCourse code: 176322 The World of Work: Contemporary Issues credits 15
+View full course detailsCourse code: 176322 AI and the World of Work 15 credits

 This course provides an in-depth exploration of the changed nature of work in contemporary society.
 It examines the broader context of change, contemporary forms and patterns of work and occupations and issues and perspectives on global and local labour markets.